 But it was Autry’s tennis segment that drew the most attention back then and is again today.
 Women’s tennis shoe Princess and its counterpart for men, of course called Prince, had some specially constructed, outstanding outsoles, which based on the construction of so-called radial tires.
 In this construction, the grooves are arranged at an angle of 90 degrees to the direction of motion.
 This has the advantage of better adaptation to the ground and thus better power transmission.
 Another interesting tennis shoe in Autry`s collection was the CLC.
 It was described in the American »Tennis Magazine« as a »superbly designed shoe«.
 The model Medalist which is the center of Autry`s Spring/Summer Collection 2021, was even named the »finest shoe in the market« by the same magazine in 1985, according to the Autry Action Shoes homepage.
 Unfortunately, it is not possible to determine whether this statement relates to the look or the built-in technology.
 Fact is, however, that Nike’s Mack Attack and Challenge Court, and also adidas’ Lendl Competition, were on the market around the same time and apparently got outpaced by the Medalist back then.

 Perhaps it was this fact that led the new owners of Autry to bring the Medalist back onto the market as their flagship.
 After Autry Industries Inc. ceased production of its shoes in 1987, a Franco-Italian corporation called Autry International S.r.l. based in Padua owns the rights to the brand Autry today.
-The Italian sportswear legend Alberto Raengo, who helped the jacket manufacturing brand Holubar make a comeback in 2010, as well as the Frenchman Régis Billard, who is well known in the world of sportswear, were involved in the takeover.
+The Italian sportswear legend Alberto Raengo, who helped the jacket manufacturing brand Holubar to make a comeback in 2010, together with Italian compatriots Gino Zarelli and Marco D’Oro took over the brand.
+With Régis Billard from France, an experienced master agent and business developer in the world of sportswear was involved in the business.